Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 Accountability

 When evaluating accountability, it’s important to assess how clearly goals are set and communicated within the organization.
-Without clear accountability, for example, it can be hard for an employee to know whether to take on more work or to take some off their plate.
+Without clear accountability, for example, it can be hard for an employee to know whether to take on more work or to step back.
 This can lead to an uneven distribution of work, resulting in bottlenecks and inefficiency.

 Direction

-Speaking of transparency and open lines of communication, clear direction is crucial to organizational health.
-Employees may have a clear understanding of the goals for which they are accountable, but if they don’t have clear direction on how to achieve those goals, productivity can suffer.
+Clear direction is crucial to organizational health.
+Employees may understand which goals they are accountable for, but if they don’t have clear direction on how to achieve those goals, productivity can suffer.

 Coordination